 Most of you know we just moved.
 I was very happy with Charter in Montgomery.
 We had 3 brand-new HD-DVRs each with 1TB drives, 30/4Mbps un-throttled Internet that would burst to over 60Mbps, plus over 100 HD channels (all with excellent picture quality).
 Best of all, I didn’t pay any silly fees.
-I paid for the channels, premium channels, Internet, and only $14.99 for all three DVR’s.
-Total, I was paying $188 a month with Charter.
+I paid for the channels, premium channels, and Internet, and only $14.99 for all three DVRs.
+In total, I was paying $188 a month with Charter.

 Here in the subdivision, Time Warner is the only provider.
 When we first moved in, I wondered why almost every house had a satellite dish mounted to it.
 Well, I quickly found out.